-Take a journey back in time on this historic heritage trail, and follow in the footsteps of the Celts, Normans, Vikings, and monarchs and monks, knights and warriors.
+Take a journey back in time on this historic heritage trail, and follow in the footsteps of the Celts, Normans, Vikings, monarchs, monks, knights and warriors.
 32 historical sites and attractions has been mapped on this great trail.

-The Wexford Heritage trail offers an great opportunity to explore the best of Wexford's naturel landscapes, its hidden wonders and rich heritage.
+The Wexford Heritage Trail offers an opportunity to explore the best of Wexford's natural landscapes, its hidden wonders and rich heritage.
 Experience some of the amazing history and culture on this historical heritage trail.

-There are some unmissable sights along the road on this heritage trail, including the Medieval tower at Hook, that dates back a 1000 years, and is one of the oldest operational lighthouse in the world.
-The trail leads to castles, churches and abbeys, battlefields, historic towns and villages, great houses and gardens, great forts and a wildfowl reserves.
+There are some unmissable sights along the road on this heritage trail, including the medieval tower at Hook, that dates back 1000 years, and is one of the oldest operational lighthouses in the world.
+The trail leads to castles, churches and abbeys, battlefields, historic towns and villages, great houses and gardens, great forts and a wildfowl reserve.
 Be ready for a great adventure, you won’t be disappointed on the Wexford Heritage Trail.